-Like all IBX console mode applications, this uses the ibexpressconsolemode package.
-The IBCMLocalDBSupport unit is used to provide the TIBCMLocalDBSupport compoent.
+This uses the iblocal nongui package.
+The IBCMLocalDBSupport unit is used to provide the $\ensuremath{\mathsf{TIBCMLocalDBSupport}}$ component.

 The application is similar to the above and uses the same archive database and upgrade scripts.
 Instead of displaying the employee table, when run it will print out the first two rows.